ControlledChaos/posts-per-page/README.md

 Settings are available for:

-* Home (Index) Page
+* Home (index) page
-    * As long as view is set to blog posts, not static page.
+    * As long as view is set to blog posts, not static page
-* Category Pages
+* Category pages
-* Tag Pages
+* Tag pages
-* Author Pages
+* Author pages
-* Archive Pages
+* Archive pages
-* Search Pages
+* Search pages
-* Default Page (*Any page not covered above.*)
+* Default page (*Any page not covered above.*)
-* Custom Post Type archive pages
+* Custom post type archive pages
-    * All Custom Post Types are detected automatically.
+    * All public custom post types are detected automatically

 Each of the above settings can have a different value for the first page displayed **and** subsequent paged views.